-FIRST WORKSHOP FOR STUDENTS: Message
+WORKSHOP FOR STUDENTS: Message

 Workshop title: Message

 Aim of the workshop: The aim of the workshop is for students to become aware of the importance of the messages we send and receive from our friends in the development of self-confidence.

 Outcomes: The student will know how to use messages that strengthen their personality and the personality of others.
-They will know how badly the bad messages they receive or give to others affect self-confidence.
+They will know how badly the bad messages they

-Working methods: Students sit in a circle and communicate with each other according to the instructions and exercises from the workshop.
+Working methods: receive or give to others affect self-confidence.
+Talk, writing, work in pair

 Required resources: Paper and pencil

 Associates: Class teacher and pedagogue

 Duration: One class period